safesoftware/fmepedia-spatialdashboard/README.md

 - Remember to enable CORS (Cross-Origin Resource Sharing) on FME Server.
 This is available under the administration dropdown menu.

-- Visit the web site to view.
+- Visit the website to view.